wrapperband/PrivateBlockchainAddress/README.md

 README.md
 Private Blockchain Addresses
 ============================
+Proposed anonymity feature : The Dark Blockchain / Private Blockchain Addresses.
 PBA - encrypted blockchain address which are only visible to the owner / sender and receiver.

 To describe / develop / prototype / test - encrypting coin addresses in the Blockchain.

-Proposed anonymity feature : The Dark Blockchain / Private Blockchain Addresses

 Developing Private Blockchain addresses
 ---------------------------------------